 I’ve been working with SQL Server Replication recently, and there are plenty of resources available online to help you get started, including

 Ever get tired of the ugly looking tabs at the top of SSMS, full of impertinent information?
 I was recently told of a method to tidy up the info displayed on the tabs, making them more legible: Go to Tools > Options Then navigate to Text Editor > Editor Tab and Status Bar Those options underneath “Tab Text” determine what is displayed on the tab.
 Here you can set them to be on or off.

 I was catching up on some blogs yesterday, and one I really liked was this post on Spaghetti DBA.
 The authors main complaint was that he had grown disillusioned with Connect and the way in which so many issues are dealt with (ie, closed as “Won’t” Fix”).
 All the author wanted was better feedback from the engineers when responding to issues.
-I’m adding my voice to this request because in the past year I have raised a couple of issues myself, only to be disappointed with the feedback: I posted about issue on Connect that was raised by a colleague of mine.
+I’m adding my voice to this request because in the past year I have raised a couple of issues myself, only to be disappointed with the feedback:

 Hello!
 And Happy New Year!